 7.1 Upon reasonable request, Textline will verify its compliance with this DPA, provided that Company shall not exercise this right more than once per year.

-8.2 Privacy Shield.
-To the extent that Textline processes any Company Data protected by EU Data Protection Law under the Agreement and/or that originates from the EEA, to the United States, a country that has not been designated by the European Commission or Swiss Federal Data Protection Authority (as applicable) as providing an adequate level of protection for personal data, the parties acknowledge that Textline shall be deemed to provide adequate protection (within the meaning of EU Data Protection Law) for any such Company Data by virtue of having self-certified its compliance with Privacy Shield.
-Textline agrees to protect such personal data in accordance with the requirements of the Privacy Shield Principles.
+8.4 Privacy Shield and Standard Contractual Clauses.
+To the extent that Textline processes any Company Data protected by EU Data Protection Law under the Agreement and/or that originates from the EEA, to the United States, a country that has not been designated by the European Commission or Swiss Federal Data Protection Authority (as applicable) as providing an adequate level of protection for personal data, the parties acknowledge that Textline shall be deemed to provide adequate protection (within the meaning of EU Data Protection Law) for any such Company Data by virtue of having self-certified its compliance with Privacy Shield and the Standard Contractual Clauses.
+Textline agrees to protect such personal data in accordance with the requirements of the Privacy Shield Principles and the Standard Contractual Clauses.
 If Textline is unable to comply with this requirement, Textline shall inform Company.

 9.1 Confidentiality of processing.
 Textline shall ensure that any person who is authorized by Textline to process Company Data (including its staff, agents and subcontractors) shall be under an appropriate obligation of confidentiality (whether a contractual or statutory duty).